 I have written an advertisement as a poorly disguised essay, or our marketing people have made this branded infographic.
 Will you post a copy?

 No, but neither is any other word, really.
 Words are just vehicles for ideas, and “damn” is the idea we wanted to drive around.
 If you don’t like it you are cordially invited to go to H-E-double-hockey-sticks.

 Shouldn’t it be Damned Interesting?

-You might think so, but folks don’t often say “that’s damned interesting,” they say “damn interesting.”
-As you must know, slang adheres to its own carefree, loosey-goosey syntax—we just adopted the common colloquialism.
+You might think so, but folks don’t often say “that’s damned interesting,” they say “that’s damn interesting.”
+Slang adheres to its own carefree, loosey-goosey syntax—we just adopted the common colloquialism.

 Why don’t more people know about this site?

 Our objection to advertising goes both ways—we don’t host advertisements, nor do we run them.
 Consequently our entire audience is organic, and slow to grow.
 But that’s okay, there are benefits to being a boutique sort of project.
 We can write about whatever we want to, and we can be ourselves rather than erecting some stale corporate façade.